Explore-In-HMS/Health-Reference-App/README.md

 and activities in a single app using the various trackers.
 It watches your daily steps and keeps your weekly and monthly records.
 It is developed with Kotlin.

-Project architecture is MVVM.

-# HUAWEI Health Kit

-HUAWEI Health Kit (Health Kit for short) allows ecosystem apps to access fitness and health data of users based on their HUAWEI ID and authorization.
-For consumers, Health Kit provides a mechanism for fitness and health data storage and sharing based on flexible authorization.
-For developers and partners, Health Kit provides a data platform and fitness and health open capabilities, so that they can build related apps and services based on a multitude of data types.
-Health Kit connects the hardware devices and ecosystem apps to provide consumers with health care, workout guidance, and ultimate service experience.

-# Awareness Kit

-HUAWEI Awareness Kit provides your app with the ability to obtain contextual information including users' current time, location, behavior, audio device status, ambient light, weather, and nearby beacons.
-Your app can gain insight into a user's current situation more efficiently, making it possible to deliver a smarter, more considerate user experience.

-# Account Kit

-Account Kit provides you with simple, secure, and quick sign-in and authorization functions.
-Instead of entering accounts and passwords and waiting for authentication, users can just tap the Sign in with HUAWEI ID button to quickly and securely sign in to your app with their HUAWEI IDs.

-# Auth Service

-Auth Service provides SDKs and backend services, supports multiple authentication modes, and provides a powerful management console, enabling you to easily develop and manage user authentication.

-# Analytics Kit

-HUAWEI Analytics Kit offers a rich array of preset analytics models that help you gain an in-depth insight into your users, products, and content.
-With this insight, you can then take a data-driven approach to make informed decisions for product and marketing optimizations.

-# Crash Service

-The AppGallery Connect Crash service provides a powerful yet lightweight solution to app crash problems.
-With the service, you can quickly detect, locate, and resolve app crashes (unexpected exits of apps), and have access to highly readable crash reports in real time, without the need to write any code.
+## Project Structure

+Healthy Life App app is designed with MVVM design pattern and Kotlin is used for development.

-# What You Will Need
+## What You Will Need

-**Hardware Requirements**
+### Hardware Requirements
 -	A computer that can run Android Studio.
 -	A Huawei phone for debugging.

-**Software Requirements**
+### Software Requirements
 -	Android SDK package
 -	Android Studio 3.X-4.X
 -	HMS Core (APK) 4.X or later

 ## Getting Started